 ESP8266 AP & STA Mode Together (Easy Step-By-Step Tutorial)

-With the Arduino ESP core it is possible to get your device to function in both AP and STA modes simultaneously and I am going to show you the secret sauce!
+With the Arduino ESP8266 library it is possible to get your device to function in both access point (AP) and station (STA) modes simultaneously.

-In this tutorial we will expand on the previous tutorial describing how to connect our ESP device to a WiFi network.
+In this tutorial we will expand on the previous tutorial describing how to connect an ESP8266 device to a WiFi network.

-As before I will be using a Wemos D1 Mini for the example, however you can use any ESP device that supports the Arduino ESP core.
+As before I will be using a Wemos D1 Mini for the example, however you can use any ESP8266 device that supports the Arduino ESP8266 core.

 Prerequisite

-I would recommend that you first read my tutorial on how to configure the Arduino IDE and connect it to WiFi.
+If you are new to the ESP8266 and have not yet programmed it with Arduino, I would recommend that you first read my tutorial on how to configure the Arduino IDE for ESP8266.

 #include <ESP8266WiFi.h>